LeoLiu5/plantmonitor/README.md

 // save temperature, humidity, and moisture to Adafruit IO
 ```
-I have changed the frequency of saving readings to Adafruit IO from per minute using minuteChange() to per 30 minutes using (currentMillis - previousMillis > interval).

-After compiling [the sketch](https://github.com/LeoLiu5/plantmonitor/blob/main/adafruitio/completed%20codes/completed%20codes.ino), we can check the feeds.
+2. After compiling [the sketch](https://github.com/LeoLiu5/plantmonitor/blob/main/adafruitio/completed%20codes/completed%20codes.ino), we can check the feeds.
 In Adafruit IO, Feeds not only hold our readings, but also record the meta-data (date, time, and GPS coordinates):

 ![Step 1](./img/a1.3.png)